ExpressionEngine/ExpressionEngine-User-Guide/docs/style-guide.md

 | ------------ | ------- | ------------------------------- |
 | `local_time` | time()  | None                            |
 | `start_day`  | sunday  | sunday, monday, tuesday, _etc._ |

+## Includes
+Includes allow the docs to remain DRY.
+If multiple pages include the same sections, code snippets, or other common elements another markdown file can be included and parsed within other files

+To include another markdown file in the current file use the syntax `{{include:[path to template]}}`

+Example:
+Using `{{include:_includes/testing.md}}` would result in the content of `/docs/_includes/testing.md` being included in the current file in place of the template tag.